avinal/avinal.github.io/static/content/posts/gsoc/meeting-4.md

 ---
+category: gsoc
+date: 2021-06-22T23:22:00
+description: In this fifth meeting, question related to versioning and obtaining commit hash were discussed, this was a short meeting.
+image: /images/tech-wallpaper-5.webp
+tags:
+- gsoc
+- FOSSology
 title: Coding Week 3 Meeting
-date: 2021-06-22 23:22
-tags: [gsoc, FOSSology]
-category: gsoc
-description: "In this fifth meeting, question related to versioning and obtaining commit hash were discussed, this was a short meeting."
-image: "/images/tech-wallpaper-5.webp"
 ---

 In this fifth meeting, question related to versioning and obtaining commit hash were discussed, this was a short meeting.